rageworx/libuvc/README.md

  * MinGW-W64 doesn't support sudo copying.
  * Not recommend this customized library copies to /usr/local.

+## Build with libusbx

+Prerequisites: Make sure `libusbx` and `libjpeg` configured and install on MSYS.
+You can get libusbx for MinGW-W64 from https://github.com/rageworx/libusbx Copy libusbx header and libraries ( Release and Debug ) into libsubx, then

+    make -f Makefile.libusbx

 ## Developing with libuvc

 The documentation for `libuvc` can currently be found at https://int80k.com/libuvc/doc/.